vpatavee/text-classification-from-probabilistic-to-deep-learning/README.md

 ## Dataset
 We will use [IMDB Review](http://ai.stanford.edu/~amaas/data/sentiment/) in this experiment.
-It consists 25,000 highly polar movie reviews for training, and 25,000 for testing.
+It consists of 25,000 highly polar movie reviews for training and 25,000 for testing.